muziejus/javascripting-english-major/11-geojson.md

 potential properties, the `Feature` `Object` has three, a `.type`, a `.geometry`, and its own `.properties` `Object`.
 That `Object`’s properties are where we can stash our own properties like `.wikipedia`.
 I made the `.lines` property an array by enclosing it in brackets.
-The `.div` and `.html` properties will become important in [Chapter 14](/14-events-popups).
+The `.tab` and `.html` properties will become important in [Chapter 14](/14-events-popups).

 With as small a dataset as the one we have for “Could Be,” generating a